How do I become a permanent makeup artist in California?

 How to Complete the Requirements

 Aside from your proof of age, you will need to complete the other requirements.
 Here is a guide on how to complete them.

 There are a good number of schools in the state of California that offers permanent makeup training.
 Training usually lasts up to 6 months or a total of 300 hours.
 Over the course of your education, you will learn a number of techniques, such as applying topical anesthetics, as well as the permanent cosmetic application for eyeliners, lip liners, and beauty marks.

 In addition, you'll learn how to create permanent eyebrows, enhancement of eyelashes, and proper client consultation methods.

 Other things you can learn at your training include Color Theory, which involves the mixing of colors and facial anatomy.

 Other topics and courses will depend on the school or institution you decide to enroll in.

 The Occupational Safety and Health Administration (OSHA) requires that all workers who will be exposed to blood while on the job must receive safety training.
 This training program teaches aspiring permanent makeup artists the techniques to handle infectious materials and involves proper hand-washing and waste disposal methods.

-You can find private entities that offer Bloodborne Pathogen Training that is licensed by OSHA.
+You can find private entities that offer Bloodborne Pathogen Training that is certified by OSHA.
 This regulation provides training that ensures safeguard methods to protect workers against the health hazards brought about by blood exposure.